ucsb-cs16/w23-staff/Staff-Setup/Setup-Staff-Pages.md

 ![fork-w23k](https://user-images.githubusercontent.com/1119017/211179628-035e335f-60b6-4af0-abfe-9252e74f67c2.gif)

-You have now created a fork of the original repo (e.g. `github.com/pconrad/w23k` or `github.com/cgaucho/w23c`).
+You have now created a fork of the original repo (e.g. `github.com/pconrad/w23`).

 What happens next is that you'll make changes **in your forked copy**, then do what's called a *Pull Request* back to the original course website repo.